 Does the Korean language have genders?

 Technically, there is no gender in Korean grammar.
 This means words are not categorized separately, as in French, for example.
 And because you only need a verb in your sentence, you don’t need to write “he” or “she” in your sentence as you would in English.

 However, by using 그 (geu) for a man and 그녀 (geunyeo) for a woman in your speech or text, you can make it clear whether you are talking about a man or a woman.
 Additionally, Korean vocabulary owns a lot of words that are specific to gender such as 오빠 (oppa) for men, meaning big brother, and 언니 (eonni) for women, meaning big sister, or other familial titles that are specific to a gender.

 What is Korean vocabulary like?

 Korean vocabulary consists of native Korean words at its core.
 However, a lot of the vocabulary consists of words that were directly borrowed from the Chinese language.

-In addition to these words, as well as the previously mentioned loan words from English and Russian, the language has borrowed from other languages.
+In addition to these words, as well as the previously mentioned loan words from English and Russian, the language has been borrowed from other languages.
 For example, there are some parts of the vocabulary that come from Mongolian.
-And then there are some new words which were adapted from the Japanese language, which in turn originated from German.
+And then there are some new words that were adapted from the Japanese language, which in turn originated from German.